Page updated 14 September 14

 To date the project has mapped over 90 structures in eight groups.
 Excavations into the largest of these groups (Group D) has revealed that Ka'Kabish enjoyed a long history of occupation.
 Starting in the Middle Formative period (ca. 800-600 BC) the site lasted through to the end of the Late Classic period (ca. AD 600-900).
 Ongoing investigations into the surrounding settlement zone show that, while the core of the city may have declined, rural populations continued to thrive until the contact period (ca. 1500 AD).

 The combination of monumental architecture and residences, both elite and commoner, show a thriving, multi-tiered community.
 Preliminary date gathered from the structures and plazas inside the site core show that the city functioned as the focus for local political and ritual activity for over 1,800 years.
 Information from the settlement zone suggests that the residential occupation lasted well past the "collapse"; thereby extending the history for the community over approximately 2,300 years.

 The project provides students with the opportunity to see a site before large-scale excavations and restoration have taken place.
 In 2012, a buried Middle Formative platform (ca. 800-600 BC) was discovered.
 As only a small portion of this building was discovered, work in 2017 concentrated on excavating two of the main buildings (D-10 a range building and D-14 the suspected royal palace).

 Students may obtain a ANTH-3000Y field school credit through Trent University.
 Those wishing to do so must arrange this at the time of application.
-A $100 non-refundable deposit is required to secure your place.
 Participation is limited to 16 students.